gabrielbaltazar/m4d/README.md

 This is the repository of the migration framework for Delphi.

 Migrations are snippets of codes that run on updates of any type.
 They work as a version control mechanism.
-Migrations help your source code stay organized, as well as provide rollup and update mechanisms.
+Migrations help your source code stay organized, as well as provide rollup and update functionalities.

-Migration mechanisms are common in frameworks such as Laravel, for example.
+Migration are common in frameworks such as Laravel, for example.

 ### Setting M4D up? ###